Apple MacBook Pro 14 and MacBook Pro 16 (2021): Everything you need to know about Apple’s notched Pro Laptops

 Does the MacBook Pro come with a charger?

 Thankfully, yes!
 Apple hasn’t removed the charger from the MacBook box yet.
 The MacBook Pros come with support for MagSafe 3 and you get the USB-C to MagSafe cable as well as a USB-C adaptor right inside the box itself.

 With the base model MacBook Pro 14, you get a 67W adaptor in the box that can be upgraded to a 96W adaptor for $20.
 With all other variants of the 14-inch MacBook Pro, you get a 96W charger in the box.

 The MacBook Pro 16 comes with a 140W power adaptor across all variants.
-You can also use third-party sharing bricks or your existing chargers to charge the MacBook Pro via the USB-C ports.
+You can also use third-party charging bricks or your existing ones to charge the MacBook Pro via the USB-C ports.

 Does the MacBook Pro have Touch ID?